 Every few months I want to send a file to someone and realise none of the options are quite right.
 Email has size limits.
 Cloud drives want accounts on both ends.
 Most “send a link” services promise privacy on a page full of tracking pixels.
 AirDrop is great until the recipient is on a different operating system or a different continent.

 So I built TorDrop.
-It’s a native macOS menu bar app that turns any file on your disk into a .onion URL you can hand to someone.
+It’s a small native macOS app that turns any file on your disk into a .onion URL you can hand to someone.
 They open it in Tor Browser and download.
 You click Stop Sharing.
 The onion service, and its private key, cease to exist.

 No accounts.
 No servers I run.
 No persistent keys anywhere.